-The Department of Public Safety at NJCU conducts annual tabletop exercises to test and assess its emergency response and evacuation procedures.
-The tabletop exercises are conducted with participating NJCU staff that provides their assessment and evaluation of the exercise.
-An after action report is then developed to identify where improvements and revision to the procedures are required.
+The NJCU Department of Public Safety conducts annual tabletop exercises and drills to test and assess its emergency response and evacuation procedures.
+These tabletop exercises are conducted with participating NJCU staff that provides their assessment and evaluation of the exercise.
+An after action report is then developed to identify where improvements and revisions to the procedures are required.